• Skip to primary navigation

 Side view of 3 stacked vegan banana oatmeal cookies on a cooling rack.

-With just a few simple ingredients, you can create a batch of these delectable Banana Oatmeal Cookies that are sure to impress.
+You'll need a few simple ingredients to create a batch of these delectable cookies..
 Here's what you'll need:

 Ingredients to make banana oatmeal cookies on a white table.

-• Cane Sugar - using organic will ensure that it's vegan, but there are brands that aren't organic and still vegan.
+• Cane Sugar - Using organic will ensure that it's vegan, but some brands aren't organic and still vegan, though.
 Imperial Sugar is one of those brands.

-• Banana - using a spotty ripened banana will yield a perfectly sweet banana flavor.
+• Banana - Using a spotty, ripe banana will yield a perfectly sweet banana flavor.

-• Vanilla - use pure vanilla extract, which is made from real vanilla beans and has no added artificial flavors or colors for the best flavor.
+• Vanilla - Use pure vanilla extract, which is made from real vanilla beans and will yield the best flavor.

-• Gluten-free 1 to 1 Flour Blend - this recipe also works with regular all-purpose flour if you aren't gluten intolerant.
+• Gluten-free 1-1 Flour Blend - This recipe also works with regular all-purpose flour if you aren't gluten intolerant.

-• Cinnamon - adds a hint of warmth and depth to the overall flavor.
-A pinch of nutmeg is a nice touch too.
+• Cinnamon - Adds a hint of warmth and depth.
+A pinch of nutmeg is a nice touch, too.

-• Baking soda - helps the cookies to rise and spread perfectly while creating a slightly crisp outer layer.
+• Baking soda - Helps the cookies rise and spread perfectly while creating a slightly crisp outer layer.

 How to make Vegan Banana Oatmeal Cookies